 - Meeting criteria for selection does not guarantee admission to the program.
 Final selection will be based on the applicant pool and space available.

-- Complete application packets for the program must be submitted and postmarked by USPS before the beginning of Fall semester enrollment.
+- Complete application packets for the program must be submitted and postmarked by USPS by June 30.

 --completion of the TEAS V exam